 Mike Delsey has been a cottager on Kosh Lake for 31 years and has served as President of the LKRA for the past 4 years.
 He is a strong advocate for boater safety and a supporter of initiatives that protect our environment.
 This year, Mike was elected to the Board of Directors of FOCA.
 He’ll be a great asset at FOCA and a good ear to the ground for us.
 Well done, Mike!

 Hazel has spent 35+ years on the LKRA executive and has been the Treasurer of the LKRA for the last 30 years!
 Her banking industry experience has proven an invaluable asset.
 During this time, she has also held other roles on the executive including zone rep and marker program, but she is most known for her contributions to our annual Regatta and the creator of the famous “candy run”.

-Now ‘retired’, Anne brings her marketing, communications and community-building skills to her position on the LKRA.
-She has been cottaging on the lake for 60+years and like many, Kosh is part of her soul.
-Her idea of a perfect weekend is to share it with her kids, start with coffee in the back bay, follow up with some kayaking, swimming, slalom skiing and finally a glass of red wine dockside.
+Anne brings a lifetime of marketing, communications, and community-building experience to her position on the LKRA.
+She has been cottaging on the lake for 60+years so, like many, Kosh is part of her soul.
+Her idea of a perfect weekend is to share it with her partner and kids, starting with coffee in the back bay, followed by some kayaking, swimming, slalom skiing, and finally a glass of red wine dockside.

 Having spent her entire life cottaging on Kosh, Cynthia’s love of the outdoors and nature has made her an advocate of all things concerning the environment.
 Enjoying life at Kosh includes many outdoor activities including kayaking, swimming, stargazing, or hiking in the woods.
 Being able to share beautiful Kosh with family and friends - is simply priceless.
 My cottage motto has always been the more the merrier.